 In cross-cultural interactions, anxiety stemming from the unknown can provoke misunderstandings.
 For instance, greeting customs can vary greatly between cultures—what might be a common courtesy in one country could be perceived entirely differently in another.

-Impact of Prejudice Barrier in Communication
+Impact of Prejudice Barriers to Communication

 Ineffective Communication

 I’ve observed time and again how prejudice creates a significant barrier to communication.
 When individuals or groups hold preconceptions about others, it often leads to a breakdown in interaction.
-Misinterpretations and mistrust flourish as biases color the perception of what is being communicated.
+Misinterpretations and mistrust flourish as biases colour the perception of what is being communicated.

 Stereotyping and Bias